-CommUnityCare has a team of Financial Screening Specialists available to help individuals and families gain access to quality affordable healthcare by providing enrollment services and application assistance.
+CommUnityCare has a team of Financial Screening Specialists available to help you qualify for affordable, high-quality health care.
+They also provide application assistance.

 - CommUnityCare Sliding Fee Scale